Angered at French call to ‘reform’ Islam, tens of thousands gather in protests across Muslim-majority countries

 Turkey’s government has since led calls to boycott French products, while several other Muslim-majority states, including Saudi Arabia, Iran and Egypt, have issued statements expressing regret or condemnation over the continued promotion of the cartoons.

 In the Gaza Strip, the governing militant group Hamas organized protests at several locations throughout the coastal enclave.
-In the city of Khanyounis, hundreds of men and some families gathered after Friday prayers.
-Many trampled posters of Macron, a sharp insult in Arab cultures, and some carried posters of the French president stamped with a bootprint.
+In the city of Khan Younis, hundreds of men and some families gathered after Friday prayers.
+Many trampled posters of Macron, a sharp insult in Arab cultures, and some carried posters of the French president stamped with a boot print.
 Men sat in socially-distant chairs, holding protests signs and chanting anti-French slogans.

+Following a cleric’s call for a “day of rage” directed at France, Palestinian protesters gathered in East Jerusalem and several cities in the West Bank, including Ramallah.
+A crowd of more than one thousand massed in East Jerusalem outside of the al-Aqsa Mosque, Islam’s third holiest site and a frequent location of clashes between Palestinians and Israeli security forces.
+There were no early reports of violence.

-In Lebanon, a country that enjoys friendly relations with France, its former colonial power, a dozen buses sporting black and white flags headed on Friday to Beirut to join others in a planned anti-French protest.
+In Lebanon, a country that enjoys friendly relations with France, its former colonial ruler, a dozen buses sporting black and white flags headed on Friday to Beirut to join others in a planned anti-French protest.
 Early on Friday, Lebanon’s internal security force announced road closures and security blocks around the French Embassy and Pine Residence, the official residence of the French ambassador, to thwart the gathering.

 “Our leader forever, our master Muhammad,” men bellowed and chanted on a highway near the French embassy, their road blocked by barbed wire and rows of riot police.
 Flags, both white and black, waved in the wind emblazoned with the words, “There is no god but Allah.”
-Men sported headbands that read the same.
+Men sported head bands that read the same.

 “We were very angry,” said a 35-year-old protester from Tripoli when asked how he felt about the comments from France.
 He declined to give his name because of a common regional wariness of being quoted in press.